ptitbroussou/HW_QCNN/README.md

 The advantage of this method over the last interactive one is that: you don't need to keep the SSH connection during training, it's more safe.

-You can create a "batch.sh" file in the fold "Cluster_files" with content
+You can create a "batch.sh" file in the folder "Cluster_files" with content
 ```
 #!/bin/bash